top of page

 Research-led

-Our founder Katy is undertaking an MA in Education, Gender and International Development, with a focus on peace and conflict, Mental Health and Psychosocial Support (MHPSS) and Education in Emergencies (EiE).
-All of our workshops are curated in alignment with academic research on wellbeing and psychological safety, and our strategic direction is outlined in a detailed Theory of Change.
+Our founder Katy holds an MA (with Distinction) in Education, Gender and International Development, with a focus on peace and conflict, Mental Health and Psychosocial Support (MHPSS) and Education in Emergencies (EiE).
+All of our workshops are underpinned and inspired by academic research and lived experience on wellbeing, community-based mental health support, and psychological safety.

 Trauma-informed

-Katy is a trauma-informed practitioner, holding qualifications in Thrive (neuroscience, child development & attachment theory), Trauma-Informed Doula Education (birth and postnatal), Adverse Childhood Experiences (ACEs), Perinatal Mental Health, Child Protection and Advanced Safeguarding, Psychological First Aid, Mindfulness in Schools, Human Rights, Playwork & Early Years, and Teaching in Post-Compulsory Education.
+Katy is a trauma-informed practitioner, holding qualifications in Thrive (neuroscience, child development & attachment theory), mediation skills for homelessness prevention, Trauma-Informed Doula Education (birth and postnatal), Adverse Childhood Experiences (ACEs), Perinatal Mental Health, Child Protection and Advanced Safeguarding, Psychological First Aid, Mindfulness in Schools, Human Rights, Playwork & Early Years, and Teaching in Post-Compulsory Education.

-She has worked therapeutically with pregnant women and birthing people, children, adolescents and their families experiencing domestic violence, human trafficking, modern slavery, FGM, incarceration and displacement.
+She has worked therapeutically with pregnant women and birthing people, children, adolescents and their families experiencing domestic abuse, human trafficking, exploitation, homelessness, modern slavery, FGM, incarceration and displacement.

 Decolonial & anti-racist

-We are committed to collaborating with activists and organisations to decolonise the humanitarian and aid sector, and dismantle the roots of racist and patriarchal systems that cause inequality and significant psychological distress.
+We are committed to collaborating with activists and organisations to decolonise the humanitarian and aid sector, and challenge and dismantle the roots of racist and patriarchal systems that cause inequality and significant psychological distress.
 Our work endeavours to uphold anti-racist practice at all times.
-We actively welcome constructive feedback if you see areas of development in our anti-racist practice.
+We actively welcome constructive feedback if you see areas of development in our work.